filecoin-project/FIPs/FIPS/fip-xxxx.md

 Each participant keeps track of the finalized tipsets and respective proofs of finality in a data structure named $finalizedTipsets$.
 It contains one $finalizedTipsets[i]$ entry per consensus instance where $finalizedTipsets[i].tipset$ and $finalizedTipsets[i].PoF$ denote, respectively, the tipset and PoF output by consensus instance $i$.
 A participant considers a tipset finalized if it is included in $finalizedTipsets$ or is an ancestor of some tipset included in $finalizedTipsets$.

 The algorithm starts by initializing $finalizedTipsets[0]$ with the genesis tipset.
 This tipset is pre-defined as finalized and does not require a PoF.
-Then, in each iteration $i$ of the loop, it takes the following steps (see [this document](https://docs.google.com/document/d/1FzTNGG0N00RP80X0ARSmdUQLwe2iCS-EwxMrhAhqCbw/edit) for details):
+Then, in each iteration $i$ of the loop, it takes the following steps:

 1. Obtain the set of participants of instance $i$ from the power table determined by the previously finalized tipset.
 2. Call the $\texttt{ChainHead}()$ function that returns the head tipset of the locally observed chain constructed by EC and sets the $proposal$ variable to the returned value.
 We assume that such a function is available to the finalizer.